-According to a recent article in Internet Retailer, “returns typically vary from 10% to as much as 40% of holiday sales volume, depending on the merchandise category.”1 Shop.org predicts that e-commerce holiday sales will increase between 13% and 15% to as much as $82 billion in November and December, which means that merchants will again be faced with a record number of returns.
+According to a recent article in Internet Retailer, “merchandise returns typically vary from 10% to as much as 40% of holiday sales volume, depending on the merchandise category.”1 Shop.org predicts that e-commerce holiday sales will increase between 13% and 15% to as much as $82 billion in November and December, which means that merchants will again be faced with a record number of returns.

 Examine your returns policy.
-Merchants should make sure that policies are clearly stated and easy to understand, and that their policies enable omnichannel returns.
+Merchants should make sure that policies are clearly stated and easy to understand, and that their policies enable omnichannel parcel returns.
 It’s not too late for a quick review.
 By doing a thorough returns policy review ahead of the holiday rush, retailers and brands can help ensure that returns don’t increase the demands on staffing, and they can also reduce wait times in order to deliver a better customer experience.

 Simplify the process with pre-paid return labels.
 One of the easiest ways to simplify returns is to provide a pre-paid, USPS-based return label with each shipment.
-Newgistics is the #1 provider of USPS® Parcel Return Service solutions, and the Newgistics SmartLabel is widely recognized as a leading customer returns technology.
+Newgistics is the #1 provider of USPS® Parcel Return Service solutions, and the Newgistics SmartLabel is widely recognized as a leading consumer returns technology.
 Not only do pre-paid return labels such as SmartLabels reduce customer frustrations with the return process and improve satisfaction, but merchants can also choose to deduct the return shipping cost from the refund, or charge a small premium for the use of the service, resulting in an additional opportunity for incremental income.

 Newgistics’ SmartLabels also provide an operational advantage for merchants, since the barcode labels contain a wealth of information that can reduce operational issues on the back-end.
 Door-to-door tracking visibility from the pre-paid labels will reach retailers far ahead of the returned merchandise.
 This will alert the retailer to potential issues with quality, sizing, or any other number of problems, in time for buyers and planners to make sale-saving adjustments and negotiate vendor concessions.
 Better data can also improve labor planning, inventory management and asset-recovery rates.